More Neighborhoods Fall Under HOA.

-According to National Association of Realtors 21% of the United States population resides in communities governed by association.
-HOA stands for home owners association and it does not just imply to homes it is also applicable to condos, co-ops and townhomes.
-Any community that has a multiple residences and offers a lot of commonly shared amenities may fall under HOA guide lines.
+Does HOA Increase Property Value in your community?
+Why do we have HOA and are they mandatory?
+See what states have Home Owners Associations.
+According to National Association of Realtors, 21% of the United States population resides in communities governed by the association.
+HOA stands for the homeowners association and it does not just imply to homes it is also applicable to condos, co-ops, and townhomes.
+Any community that has multiple residences and offers a lot of commonly shared amenities may fall under HOA guidelines.

-How does an HOA or condo association gets formed.
-Well that is usually something that the developer of the community or development decides during the development process.
-Theoretically speaking by forming an HOA or condo association the community increases its value by providing a lot of common improvements that increase the residents way of life.
+How does an HOA or condo association gets formed?
+Well, that is usually something that the developer of the community or development decides during the development process.
+Theoretically speaking by forming an HOA or condo association the community increases its value by providing a lot of common improvements that increase the resident’s way of life.
 Some examples of HOA or condo association improvements may include a pool, tennis court, children playground, maybe a walking and jogging trail.
-It could also be things like a common gym, or a barbecues and picnic area and so on.
+It could also be things like a common gym, or a barbecue and picnic area and so on.

 What are The Benefits of Home Owners Association

 By forming an HOA, community benefits from all of these activities and amenities and shares all of the maintenance and expense associated with the improvements.
 As example a pool may be something that a homeowner may want to add to his backyard, but the cost could be $30,000 dollars and more but by having a pool in a community that same owner may choose not to do that and just use the pool in the community and simply pay part of the cost associated with upkeep and maintenance of the pool.
 It saves the homeowner money to build the pool, insurance costs and repair costs should anything go wrong.